UBC-DSCI/introduction-to-datascience-python/source/intro.md

 > **Note:** The vast majority of the
 > time, a single expression in Python must be contained in a single line of code.
 > However, there *are* a small number of situations in which you can have a
 > single Python expression span multiple lines.
-Above is one such case: here, Python knows that a line cannot
+Above is one such case: here, Python sees that we put a left
+> parenthesis symbol `(` on the first line right after the assignment symbol `=`, and knows that our
+> expression cannot end until we close it with an appropriate corresponding right parenthesis symbol `)`.
-> end with a `.` symbol, and so it keeps reading the next line to figure out
+> So Python keeps reading the next line to figure out
-> what the right-hand side of the `.` symbol should be.
+> what the rest of the expression is.
 We could, of course,
-> put all of the added layers on one line of code, but splitting them across
+> put all of the code on one line of code, but splitting it across
 > multiple lines helps a lot with code readability.

-### Formatting altair objects
+### Formatting `altair` objects

 It is exciting that we can already visualize our data to help answer our question, but we are not done yet!
 We can (and should) do more to improve the